Joe R. Christopher

 geschreve, door Anthony Boucher en Denis

 Deze essay—“The Retirement of Richard Queen”—werd oorspronkelijk uitgegeven in wat ondertussen een longvergeten fanzine is: The Queen Canon Bibliophile 1:1 (October 1968): 3-6.
 Het werd herdrukt in een privaat uitgegeven vriendenboek—Q.B.I.: Queen’s Books Investigated; or, Queen Is in the Accounting House (Stephenville, Texas: The Carolingian Press, 1983), 29-33—met een kleine update.
 Gezien de twee neven die als Ellery Queen schreven waren overleden toen het vriendenboekje uitkwam, bleef het hele vooruitzicht rond wat nog door Queen zou worden geschreven in de toekomst niet meer geldig, maar het bleef een goed slot.
-Meer nog, het vriendenboekje, met een collectie van Christopher’s schrijfsels over Ellery Queen’s verhalen, werd samengesteld binnen het jaar na Frederick Dannay’s dood, als een soort van herdenking.
+Meer nog, het vriendenboekje, met een collectie van Christopher’s schrijfsels over Ellery Queen’s verhalen, werd samengesteld binnen het jaar na Frederic Dannay’s dood, als een soort van herdenking.

 Het geheel van het